-Someone screamed from beyond the barricade.
-A young gang fighter, covered in scars and wearing a torn flak jacket, leaped over the debris.
-He carried an autopistol and serrated knife.
+Someone screamed from beyond the barricades.
+A young gang fighter, covered in scars and wearing a torn flak jacket, leaped over the tank.
+He carried an autopistol and a serrated knife.
 The swirling tattoos on his face gave him a savage expression.
-Soukova grabbed a suppression shield from the dead Arbite beside her and smashed it into the gang fighter’s face.
+Soukova grabbed a suppression shield from the dead Arbite beside her and smashed it into the ganger’s face.
 She stamped on his neck to finish him off.
 No time to wipe the criminal filth from her boot, she ducked back behind the barricade as another hail of bullets sailed overhead.

-Light flashed above.
-Fire streaked the sky, accompanied by the piercing shriek of a high-velocity object.
-A Space Marine drop pod bearing the massive I of the Inquisition on its doors smashed into the ground, throwing out a shockwave that sent the Arbites sprawling.
-The road surface shattered under the impact, erupting in a cloud of dust and flame.
-The doors crashed open and black-armoured angels stomped out, bolters flaring while the pod’s deathwind launcher unleashed a barrage of explosions into the surrounding buildings.
-Great chunks of masonry collapsed under the lightning attack and gunmen fell from other floors that escaped the blasts.
+A flash of light above stopped them in their tracks.
+Fire streaked the sky, accompanied by the whine of a high-velocity object.
+A drop pod smashed into the ground, emitting a shockwave that floored the Arbites.
+The road surface shattered, erupting in a cloud of dust.
+The doors crashed open and black-armoured Space Marines stomped out, bolters flaring while the pod’s deathwind launcher unleashed a barrage of rockets.
+Smoke trails curled and explosions peppered the habs.
+Great chunks of masonry collapsed under the lightning attack and gunmen fell from their high perches.

 Soukova looked them up and down and blinked to dispel her awe.
 The stories didn’t come close.
-These were gods of thunder and death made flesh.
+These were demigods.
 ‘That corpse by your feet is the Proctor.
 I’m Arbitrator Soukova.
 I took command after everyone else who tried that died.
 Thank the Emperor you’ve come.’

 ‘You can thank the Inquisition.’
-He showed her a data slate.
+He showed her a data slate with a dot blinking over a schematic.
 ‘We need to reach this location.
 Situation?’

 ‘Outnumbered and outgunned.
-Looks like the gangs have put their rivalries aside.
-Heavy weapons in the hab blocks have us pinned here.
-There are dozens more amidst the rubble.
+Looks like the gangs would rather kill us than each other tonight.
+Heavy weapons in the habs have us pinned.
+There are dozens of gangers hidden in the rubble.
 Whatever the gangs are up to, they’ve got guns around every corner.’

 The Space Marine nodded to his squad then gestured into the hab blocks.
 ‘Nu’kan, Glavius.’
 Two Space Marines sighted along their stalker pattern bolters.
 Two thuds later, the heavy stubbers fell silent.
 ‘We’ll take it from here, Arbitrator.’

-‘With all respect, my lord, Imperial law is my business.
-If anyone is going to prosecute the Emperor’s justice, it will be alongside the Arbites.’
+Soukova saluted him.
+‘With respect, my lord, if anyone is going to prosecute the Emperor’s justice, it will be alongside the Arbites.’
 The remaining members of Soukova’s squad joined her, battered but stern-faced.

 ‘As you wish.
-We shall carve a path to our destination but the remaining unrest is your concern.’
+We’ll clear a path to our destination but the remaining unrest is your concern.’

 The three Space Marines strode from the barricades, picking targets with their bolters.
-The Arbites followed, suppression shields locked and weaponry threaded through firing ports in the top corners.
-Gang members fell back under the unexpected counter-attack.
+The Arbites followed, suppression shields locked in a shield wall and weaponry threaded through firing ports.
+Gangers fell back under the unexpected counter-attack.
 They covered their retreat with shots from their auto weapons which bounced off power armour and shield.

 Resistance dropped under the horrific initial death toll.
 Bolters, combat shotguns and an Arbite grenade launcher massacred those foolish enough to stay.
-Before long, the gangs disappeared into the city, seeking easier prey.
+Soon, the gangs disappeared into the city, seeking easier prey.